truongjenny/fkimchi/README.md

 - [ ] Story
 - [ ] Contact

+## Questions / Feedback

+1. Margins, Paddings, Font sizes and spacing
+1. Title for Inquiry (Header of pop up)

 ## Layout

 ### Pagetree

 - **HOME**
 - **OUR SERVICE**
   (Takes to page with online form)